High Park Zoo

 What better way to end a spectacular day outdoors than with a cool cocktail and tasty bite at one of Toronto’s great hotel rooftop bars?
 Or sample local craft brews at these lively pubs before calling it a night.

 A short Uber ride away from most hotels is an outdoor oasis nestled in the Don Valley.
 Spend a couple of hours exploring the trails, wetlands, exhibits, and eco store in the Evergreen Brick Works.
-Pick up a snack from Cafe Belong for the next leg of your adventure.

-A mere 10-minute ferry ride across the harbour you’ll find another oasis a world away from the city bustle.
+A mere 10-minute ferry ride across the harbour, you’ll find another oasis a world away from the city bustle.
 The Toronto Island Park is a car-free chain of islands with walking/biking paths running the length of the park, plus sandy beaches, a pint-sized amusement area, and a couple of casual eateries.
-Rent kayaks or stand-up paddleboards on-site, or play in the park’s PDGA-certified disc golf course.

 Get an early start and head around the lake to where one of the great Wonders of the World awaits just 90 minutes from Toronto.
 The Niagara region is about much more than the Falls though, so prepare for a full day.

-En route, enjoy hiking trails along the Niagara Parkway with a stop at Queenston Heights where Canada’s oldest and longest marked footpath — the Bruce Trail — terminates.
 Stop for lunch at the quaint village of Niagara-on-the-Lake and browse local craft shops and boutiques before you continue on to the awe-inspiring Niagara Falls.

 Depending on how adventurous your spirit is, you can take in the incredible power of the Falls with a Voyage to the Falls Boat Tour or zipline above it all with WildPlay.

 A trip to Niagara isn’t complete without a visit to at least one of the wineries the region is famous for.
-Cap off your day with a tasting tour or sumptuous dinner.
+Cap off your day with a tasting tour or a sumptuous dinner.
 Peller Estates is just one of many wineries you can explore in the region.

 Founded in 1893, the High Park Zoo is Canada's oldest zoo, open daily from 7am to dusk, with free...